Ali980-eng/MyCpp/MyLibrarys/Dynamic/README.md

 # udt::dynamic – A Flexible Multi-Type Data Container in C++

-`edt::dynamic` is a custom C++ type designed to store and manage multiple fundamental data types within a single object.
+`udt::dynamic` is a custom C++ type designed to store and manage multiple fundamental data types within a single object.
 It uses `std::unique_ptr` for automatic memory management and takes advantage of operator overloading and type deduction to provide a seamless and flexible interface.

 ---